sergev/gisp/docs/Primitives.md

 - `display` — Prints the argument to standard output.
 Strings are printed raw; other values use their external representation.
 Returns the empty list.
 - `newline` — Outputs a newline to standard output.
 Takes no arguments.
+- `read` — Reads the next datum from standard input, returning parsed numbers, lists, symbols, etc. When the stream is exhausted it returns the EOF object.
 - `exit` — Terminates the process.
 Optional single argument may be an integer exit code or boolean (`#t` → `0`, `#f` → `1`).
 More than one argument raises an error.

 ## Higher-Order Utilities